juniordiscart/ImpossibleOdds-Toolkit/Docs/Runnables.md

 To have you objects actually receive their calls to the kind of update they want, they should be registred to a runner.
 A runner collects the different objects that require update notifications and delegate the type of events they need.

-The follow types of runners are predefined for you to use:
+The following types of runners are predefined for you to use:

 * The `GlobalRunner` is available at all times and can be accessed from anywhere.
 * The `SceneRunner` is a per-scene runner that is available as long as the scene remains loaded.

 **Note**: since these work in the context of Unity, there's no magic trick involved to circumvent the `GameObject` and `MonoBehaviour` concepts entirely.
-In the end, the runners defined here are still a component placed on a game object, which simply delegates each kind of update to the registered runnables.
+In the end, the runners defined here are still components placed on a game object, who simply delegate each kind of update to the registered runnables.

 ### Global Runner